-The archaeological re-discovery achieved front pages position on the 5th February 1992 in the New York Times, alongside news from Iraq.
-This re-discovery was as a result of a search for it by Ranulph Fiennes and Nicholas Clapp and they settled on Shisr as being the location of Ubar which was a city described in the Quran as Iram, a “many-columned city whose like has not been built in the entire land”.’
+The archaeological re-discovery achieved a front page position in the New York Times on the 5th February 1992, alongside news from Iraq.
+This re-discovery was as a result of a search for it by Ranulph Fiennes and Nicholas Clapp and they settled on Shisr as being the location of Ubar.
+This was a city described in the Quran as Iram, a “many-columned city whose like has not been built in the entire land”.’
 Bordered by Wadi Ghadun and the vast sand desert of the Rub’ Al Khali, Shisr was a key water source in a region renowned for its aridity.

 Shisr is such a long way from Salalah that few people visit, but a stop can add interest to the journey if you are going farther into the main sands of the Empty Quarter.